Have you ever driven past a bad wreck in the 610 loop and wondered how many auto accidents occur per day in Houston?

 By diligently collecting this evidence and connecting you with resources after your crash, your Texas car accident lawyer can help strengthen your case while you focus on recovering.
 If you try to build your case alone, you may miss out on crucial evidence or be taken advantage of by insurance companies who are trying to protect their bottom line.

-I was in a car accident in Texas and it was not my fault.
+I was in a car accident in Houston & it was not my fault.
 What are my options?

-I was in a car accident in Texas and it was my fault.
+I was in a car accident in Houston & it was my fault.
 What are my options?

-If you were partially responsible for a car accident, contact a Texas car accident lawyer.
+If you were partially responsible for a car accident, contact a car accident lawyer in Houston.
 Under Texas car accident law, you still have options.
 It all depends on how much of the accident was your fault.

 Texas is a comparative fault state.
 This means if you are hurt in a car accident and are found to be less than 51% responsible for the accident, you can collect money from the at-fault driver and their insurance company.